Employee Assistance Programmes - EAP

 How is our EAP service offered?

-At CounsellingandTherapy.com, once an EAP programme is put in place, any employee who wishes to speak with a Therapist can contact us directly by phone (085 1760155) or email at, directly and independent of their employer.
-Following this contact, we will source a suitable therapist for the employee who will make contact with the individual to arrange an appointment.
+At CounsellingandTherapy.com, once an EAP programme is put in place, any employee who wishes to speak with a Therapist can contact us directly by phone (085 1760155) or email us at email@example.com directly and independent of their employer.
+Following this contact, we will source a suitable Therapist for the employee who will make contact with the individual to arrange an appointment.
 The times and locations of the sessions are agreed between the Therapist and the employee.
 These sessions do not take place in a workplace location.

 Employees are invited to provide feedback on their experience of the service to ensure the highest standards of care and professionalism are maintained.
 Following completion of the sessions provided via the EAP, and should the individual wish to continue with the therapy support, at their own expense, this can be facilitated subject to Therapist availability.